AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Evaluation

-\textbf{Ablation study on the data-parallel balancing algorithm.} We present an ablation study of our carefully designed load balancing algorithm in Figure~\ref{fig:abla-bwd-2gpu}, \ref{fig:abla-bwd-4gpu}, \ref{fig:abla-bwd-8gpu}.
-Specifically, we compare our approach against a greedy data-parallel balancing algorithm commonly used in prior work~\cite{fu2025areal}.
-This greedy baseline iteratively assigns training data to the worker with the smallest current computational workload.
-We conducted two sets of experiments measuring computational workload using (\underline{\textbf{i}}) the conventional metric of total sequence tokens, and (\underline{\textbf{ii}}) $\mathcal C(\mathcal T)$, which is tailored to \sys.
-In contrast, our data-parallel balancing algorithm sorts sequences according to the DFS order of the prefix tree $\mathcal T$, then performs contiguous partitioning evenly based on $\mathcal C(\mathcal T)$.
-Compared to the baseline, this reduces the number of additional tree tokens generated by partitioning, thereby decreasing computational overhead and wall-clock time.
-Experimental results show that disabling \sys’s data-parallel balancing algorithm leads to a $11.93\%$ degradation in system performance.
+\textbf{Ablation study on the data-parallel balancing algorithm.} Figures~\ref{fig:abla-bwd-2gpu},~\ref{fig:abla-bwd-4gpu}, and~\ref{fig:abla-bwd-8gpu} compare our load-balanced partitioning against greedy data-parallel baselines that assign training data to the worker with the smallest current workload, measured either by total sequence tokens or by $\mathcal C(\mathcal T)$.
+Our method instead sorts sequences by the DFS order of the prefix tree $\mathcal T$ and performs contiguous partitioning evenly based on $\mathcal C(\mathcal T)$.
+This reduces extra tree tokens introduced by partitioning and lowers wall-clock time; disabling the load-balanced partitioning degrades performance by $11.93\%$.